 But note that the application process includes several steps.
 For example, you have to:

 As to the latter, you can have your bar applications denied if you cannot show a positive moral character.
-The reality is that a criminal record showing a conviction, on its face, prevents you from making this showing.2
+In reality, a criminal record showing a conviction, on its face, prevents you from making this showing.2

 However, your state bar may approve your bar application if you can prove that you have rehabilitated yourself since your criminal conviction.3